LejonKralemann/CISTRANSGUIDE/readme.txt

 The output is a folder per library, containing a .bam and .bam.bai file so that sequences may be visualized in a genome browser, and a text file ending in "_A.txt" containing all preprocessed reads.

 Next, place the files that end in "_A.txt", the reference fastas, and Sample_information.txt in the CISGUIDE input folder.
 Then run the R script.
+Change chromosome names in the fasta so that all minus signs are changed to underscores.

 The output is one excel file per library showing on every row a unique event.
 Another excel file contains all data together.

+General notes:
+- The reference fasta needs to have chromosome names starting with "Chr" (e.g. "Chr4"), not just a number.
+- Make sure that the reference fastas don't contain names with minus signs.